kashif-code-samples/gtk4-dotnet-drop-down/README.md

     }
 ```

-Running the application will following
+Running the application will display following

 <figure>
   <a href="images/06-complex-dropdown.png"><img src="images/06-complex-dropdown.png"></a>